david2999999/Leet-Code-Youtube/README.md

         - Accounting for cycles?
         - What do we need to perform at each node?
         - What if we reached the last node?
+    - For list problems
+        - Which data structure is more optimized for this question?
+            - LinkedList or ArrayList?
 - Is the code optimized?
     - What can we do to optimize to code?
     - Can we restructure the code?